-- 1. A Master's thesis is an independently written report on the research that has been conducted during the internship. - 2.
-The Master's thesis is an individually written paper. - 3.
-The Master's thesis is assessed on several criteria.
+- 1. A master's thesis is an independently written report on the research that has been conducted during the internship. - 2.
+The master's thesis is an individually written piece of work. - 3.
+The master's thesis is assessed on several criteria.
 The final grade for the thesis, based on these criteria, needs to be at least 6.0. - 4.
-The student needs to submit the final version of the Master's thesis via DWA.
-Assessment forms have to be filled in and signed by the supervisors DWA within 15 working days. - 5.
-The final grade of the Master's thesis is acquired by averaging the scores given by the first and the second supervisor Both grades must be at least 6.0 and the difference between the grades may not be more than 2 points.. - 6.
-If one of the grades of the Master's thesis, either given by the supervisor or the second assessor, is less than 6.0 and/or if the grades of both supervisors differ by more than two points, the supervisors will discuss the grading amongst themselves.
-When the new grade is decided based on the heard arguments this will be the final grade (See Article 10, paragraph 3 of the R&R). - 7.
-For the number of credits of a satisfactory assessment of the Master's thesis see article 3.6 of the EER of the Master's study.
+Guidelines for the format and length of the master's thesis can be found in the Research Internship Manual. - 5.
+The student needs to submit the final version of the master's thesis via Dors Web app.
+Assessment forms have to be filled in and signed by both supervisors via Dors Webb app within 15 working days. - 6.
+The master's thesis is graded by averaging the scores given by the first and the second assessor.
+Both grades must be at least 6.0 and the difference between the grades may not be more than 2 points.
+If the grades of both supervisors differs by more than two points, the supervisors will discuss the grading amongst themselves.
+When the new grade is decided based on the heard arguments this will be the final grade - 7.
+If the grade of the Master's thesis, either given by the supervisor or the second supervisor, is less than 6.0 the Regulation for Re-sits of Written Assignments, article 10, paragraph 3 of the R&R applies. - 8.
+For the number of credits of a satisfactory assessment of the Master's thesis see article 3.6 of the EER.